jamezilla0/pokedex-api/README.md

 # pokedex-api
-Pokedex API written in Node, Express and Mongo.
+Pokedex API written in Node, Express and RethinkDB.
 Served by Nginx and powered by Docker containers.

 Data is imported from the [`metaunicorn/pokedex-data`](https://github.com/metaunicorn/pokedex-data) project.